mendableai/firecrawl-theme/README.md

-# A Firecrawl theme for VS Code
+# A Firecrawl theme for VS Code, Cursor, and Windsurf